Stuttgart Bucket List: 15 Best Places to Visit in Stuttgart, Germany

 2. Check out the Mercedes-Benz Museum

-Stuttgart can boast of having a thriving car industry and being home to some of the most recognizable and prestigious car brands in the world.
-The city is where Mercedes-Benz first got its start 140 years ago and it’s still where the brand calls its home.
+Stuttgart can boast of having a thriving car industry and being home to some of the world’s most recognizable and prestigious car brands.
+The city is where Mercedes-Benz first got its start 140 years ago, and it’s still where the brand calls its home.